 LL.M.
 Program in Agricultural and Food Law

-We offer an expansive and fully-integrated curriculum instructed by nationally-recognized scholars and practitioners for full- and part-time students.
-Students attend on-campus or by distance.
+We offer an expansive and fully-integrated curriculum instructed by nationally-recognized scholars and practitioners and designed specifically for LL.M. study.
+Students attend on-campus or by distance, full or part-time.
 Our distance students have the opportunity to participate in live classes by video-conference, with recorded classes and online opportunities to provide flexible programming.
-Our LL.M. candidates are also supported by a network of almost 400 alumni who provide mentoring.
+On campus, our students participate in a state-of-the-art classroom and enjoy Fayetteville, consistently ranked among the top ten best places to live in the U.S.

 Take the Next Step